-Open house signs are pretty easy to sight on weekends in virtually any neighborhood.
 Whether you’ve never sold a home before or if you are a real estate mogul, most are familiar with this concept of opening up a home to welcome potential buyers.
-While there are many pros and cons of hosting open houses, the question you might also be pondering is “who exactly is walking into my open house?”
+But not everyone knows what happens at an open house, or what to expect.

 The Potential Buyer